 The ODJFS will send every interested party a written confirmation of the UC applicant’s request for redetermination, which will state the reasons for filing an appeal.
 Then, within three weeks, the department will either reconsider its decision or transfer the claimant’s request to the next level of appeals.

-Filing an Ohio Unemployment Denial Appeal with the Unemployment Compensation Review Commission
+How to Appeal an Ohio Unemployment Denial With the Unemployment Compensation Review Commission

 The second-level recourse for workers who were denied unemployment benefits in Ohio is to submit an unemployment denial appeal with the ODJFS’s Unemployment Compensation Review Commission (UCRC).
 The same time conditions and application methods that were used for filing a request for redetermination apply when requesting reconsideration with the UCRC.